cn0047/stash/ed/t/performance.md

 Resilience - is the ability of a system to adapt or keep working when challenges occur.

+Graceful degradation - ability to maintain limited functionality even when large portion of it has been destroyed.

 #### Latency 2020

 ````